nullcache/telebotx/README.md

 ```

 ## Inline mode

 So if you want to handle incoming inline queries you better plug the `tele.OnQuery`
 endpoint and then use the `Answer()` method to send a list of inline queries
 back.
-I think at the time of writing, Telebot supports all of the provided result
+I think at the time of writing, TelebotX supports all of the provided result
 types (but not the cached ones).
 This is what it looks like:

 ```go